 McKenzie J, Dixon L, Smiciklas-Wright H, Mitchell S, Shannon B, Tershakovec A. Change in nutrient intakes, number of servings, and contributions of total fat from food groups in four- to 10- year-old children enrolled in a nutrition education study.
 J Am Diet Assoc.
 1996; 96: 865-873.

 PubMed ID: 8784330

-- To determine change in nutrient intakes and the nutritional adequacy of these intakes compared with the recommended dietary allowance (RDA), gram of total fat contributed from food groups to the total fat intake and number of servings from food groups
+- To determine change in nutrient intakes and the nutritional adequacy of these intakes compared with the Recommended Dietary Allowance (RDA), grams of total fat contributed from food groups to the total fat intake and number of servings from food groups

 - To compare number of food group servings (before and after intervention) to current serving guidelines for children of the National Cholesterol Education Program (NCEP) in two intervention and two control groups.

 Children aged four to 10 with hypercholesterolemia and with normal cholesterol levels.